Deployment on AWS

 This page describes the process and requirements for deploying a new Qrvey MultiPlatform Environment in AWS.

-For all V9 installations, please first contact Customer Support to get your docker registry credentials.
+Note: For v9 installations, contact Customer Support to obtain your Docker registry credentials.

 Requirements

-- A DNS Hosted Zone (Optional): To generate valid SSL Certificates for the Qrvey Composer domain.
-If there is no domain setup, we will generate one with the following format:
+A DNS Hosted Zone (Optional): To generate valid SSL Certificates for the Qrvey Composer domain.
+If there is no domain setup, Qrvey generates one with the following format:

 {